cryptomessaging/edsig/README.md

 In the above example output:

 * **Content** is the raw file coming back from the server
-* **Certified?** is the details about the certification presented from the service
+* **Certified?** are the details about the certification presented from the persona service
-* **"headers"** are the raww HTTP headers presented by the service, and used by EdSig to verify the content
+* **"headers"** are the raw HTTP headers presented by the persona service, and used by EdSig to verify the content
-* **x-certification** is the EdSig HTTP header presented by the service and containing the cryptographic signature of the content
+* **x-certification** is the EdSig HTTP header presented by the persona service and containing the cryptographic signature of the content

 ## SDK Installation